-360 Systems' MAXX-1200-HDTM and MAXX-1200-EXTM are three channel, high-definition video recorder/servers designed for broadcast, production, and Pro A/V applications.
-They can play three independent video streams at once, or record one stream and play two.
-The MAXX-1200-HD stores approximately 70 hours of JPEG-2000 encoded video1, or 140 hours in the MAXX-1200-EX, with eight audio channels per video stream.
-They occupy just 31⁄2'' of rack space.
-The extensive feature set makes either model an excellent choice for VTR replacement, broadcast automation, remote trucks, corporate, educational, house-of-worship, and live entertainment presentations.
-They can be operated at high definition line rates of 720p or 1080i, at field rates of 50 or 59.94 Hz.
+360 Systems' MAXX-2420TM server is a four channel, high-definition video recorder/server designed for broadcast, production, and Pro A/V applications.
+It can play four independent video streams at once, and stores approximately 330 hours of JPEG-2000 encoded video1 with eight audio channels per video stream.
+It occupies just 31⁄2'' of rack space.
+The server's extensive feature set makes it an excellent choice for VTR replacement, broadcast automation, remote trucks, corporate, educational, house-of-worship, and live entertainment presentations.
+MAXX-2420-EX can be operated at high definition line rates of 720p or 1080i.